Kkeanas/Dockerized_Spring_Note_App/README.md

 ```
 After you can find my project on
 [http://localhost:8080](http://localhost:8080)

 Also project has swagger created by SpringDoc
 [http://localhost:8080/swagger-ui/index.html#/](http://localhost:8080/swagger-ui/index.html#/)
 It's generated page, where you can inspect mappings and test them

+Was used in my project:
+- Spring Boot
+- Spring JPA
+- Spring Security
+- Postgres
+- SpringDoc
+- Docker
+- Java 21